vulppine/byond-gateway/README.md

 Example code has been included in the `examples` folder.
 In there, you can find:
  - a Discord bot
- - an example implementation of byond-rest in DM
+ - an example implementation of byond-gateway in DM

 Using `examples/dm/byond-rest.dm` on a Windows system requires [byond-extools](https://github.com/MCHSL/extools).